Early Childhood Mentor Network

 - Workforce development pipeline to job opportunities after graduation

-- Final year of an Associate’s Degree program in an Early Childhood track from an accredited New Mexico school*:
+- Final year of an Associate’s Degree program in an Early Childhood track from an

 - Practicum study in a lab school center or other local Early Childhood center